 Consequently, our teeth pay the price for the build-up of plaque and cavities due to the kind of food we take in.
-So in order to have healthy teeth for life; here are the top 10 best practices you should follow.
+So in order to have healthy teeth for life; here are the top 10 ways to keep your teeth healthy and strong.

 - Always Adhere to Brushing Your Teeth

 A general rule is to brush your teeth after meals.
 However, if for some reason, you need to be somewhere the whole day without your toothbrush at hand; just brush early in the morning and before you hit the sack.

 There’s no point when you brush several times a day and not do it properly.
 That’s just useless.
 If you’re going to do it, at least do it the right way.
 Always hold the brush at a 45-degree angle to the gums and stroke back and forth gently.
 Clean the outer surface and the inner surface adamantly for two minutes.